rafaeltmbr/clock/src/components/ringtone-list/README.md

 hits Enter or click OK.

 ### ringtone-done
-The ringtone-change event is fired every time the user hits Enter or click OK.
+The ringtone-done event is fired every time the user hits Enter or click OK.

 ## Folder organization
 <pre>